Meditation Tools And Supplies:

 A randomized control trial was also conducted on mindfulness training though digital mediums.
 The concluded study found smart phone apps to be an effective delivery medium for mindfulness training.

-Not only is this form of learning gaining attention because it works, it's also because of the convenience factor.
-Yes, the best apps cost money, but no longer do you need live sessions, in which you most likely pay individual instructors for.
+Not only is this form of learning gaining attention because of positive results, but also the convenience factor.
+Yes, the best apps cost money.
+However, no longer do you need live sessions, in which you most likely pay individual instructors for, anyhow.
 You are also learning a tremendous amount of information about the practice, compressed into a central location, at your fingertips.

 You can get meditation music, bells, chimes, and even meditation timers.
 More complex apps, offer a wider variety of features.